nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 ## Skills

-The willingness to learn and take safety seriously.
+The willingness to learn and take safety seriously are the two most important skills, in my opinion.

 There is a plethora of info out there (for free) so take advantage of it.

 I'm crafty by nature, so that lends itself to whatever hobby I decide to pick up.
 However, I don't have any formal training in woodworking.
 I guess I took a shop class in eighth grade, but that was about 20 years ago now.